Exceptionflug/protocolize/README.md

      final Chat packet = event.getPacket();
      if(packet.getPosition() == 2) { // Position 2 means actionbar
        packet.setPosition((byte) 0); // Set to normal chat
        event.markForRewrite(); // We need to mark the packet for rewriting after we changed fields in the packet class.
-This is only needed when receiving packets.
+This is only necessary when receiving packets.
      }
    }
 }